Friday, January 24, 2020

 Replacement IDs and lanyards may be purchased In the Media Center.
 Students who need an ID may go to the Media Center before school (beginning at 7:40) or during Activity periods.
 The cost is $3 for the ID and $2 for the lanyard.

-Have a Fabulous Wildcat Friday!
+Thank you Lincoln Wildcats and have a Fabulous Wildcat Friday!